PragyadiptaAdhya/FROM-FLAT-TO-3D/README.md

 # FROM-FLAT-TO-3D
 This is a repository that uses monocular depth estimation to generate 3D point clouds of video frames.
 The individual point clouds are in the end merged to create an independent scene representation.
+Please clone the repository and then use the notebook file.
+Also remember to update the file paths as per your locations.

 # 3D Reconstruction from Monocular Video